x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/mail-flow-rule-conditions-and-exceptions-predicates-in-exchange-2013-exchange-2013-help.md

 For more information about transport rules in Exchange Server 2013, see [Transport rules in Exchange 2013](mail-flow-rules-transport-rules-in-exchange-2013-exchange-2013-help.md).

-For more information about conditions and exceptions in transport rules in Exchange Online Protection or Exchange Online, see [Transport rule conditions and exceptions (predicates) in Exchange Online](https://technet.microsoft.com/library/jj919235\(v=exchg.150\)) or [Transport rule conditions and exceptions (predicates) in Exchange Online Protection](https://technet.microsoft.com/library/jj919234\(v=exchg.150\)).
+For more information about conditions and exceptions in transport rules in Exchange Online Protection or Exchange Online, see [Mail flow rule conditions and exceptions (predicates) in Exchange Online](https://docs.microsoft.com/exchange/security-and-compliance/mail-flow-rules/conditions-and-exceptions).

 ## Conditions and exceptions for transport rules on Mailbox servers